NREL/H2Integrate/docs/technology_models/wombat_electrolyzer_om.md

 ## Model Structure: Integrating Performance and O&M

-The `WOMBATElectrolyzerModel` builds on the existing `ECOElectrolyzerPerformanceModel`, which simulates PEM electrolyzer performance (hydrogen output, efficiency, CapEx, etc.) based on plant and technology configuration.
+The `WOMBATElectrolyzerModel` builds on the existing `ECOElectrolyzerPerformanceModel`, which simulates PEM electrolyzer performance (hydrogen output, efficiency, etc.) based on plant and technology configuration.
 The WOMBAT model then modifies the performance outputs by simulating O&M events:

 1. **Performance Calculation**: The base PEM model computes hydrogen output and efficiency for a given electricity input profile.
 2. **O&M Simulation**: WOMBAT simulates maintenance and failure events, generating a time series of electrolyzer availability and O&M costs.
 The system model encapsulates subassemblies (collections of component models), each with their own failure and maintenance tasks, and coordinates repairs and status checking at the system level.